sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion.

+<<-1005	Maximize Sum Of Array After K Negations    		52.2%	Easy
+negate the array element exactly k times, return the max sum.
+priority_queue: negate the smallest one first.
+When all becomes positive, we repeatedly negate the smallest. (odd/even of k decide the final value)
+->>

+<<-1024	Video Stitching    		49.3%	Medium
+a list of video each with start and end. find the min number of clip that cover [0,T]. greedy on interval: sort with start, for those satifying the start requirement, choose the one with largest end.
+->>

+<<-1029	Two City Scheduling    		57.1%	Medium
+given 2n people flying to A or B. half to A and half to B, cost for each person is given in array. return the min cost.
+[a0,b0],[a1,b1], if we choose a0,b1, then a0+b1>b0+a1, a0-a1>b0-b1 sort by the difference.
+greedy.
+->>

+<<-1041	Robot Bounded In Circle    		54.4%	Medium
+G: go forward by 1, L: turn left, R: turn right.
+greedy: repeat the instructions for 4 times and see if repeat. (why 4 times?)
+->>

 <<-1058	Minimize Rounding Error to Meet Target    		42.7%	Medium
 given a double array, round up or down to get a sum of target. if yes, return the smallest rounding error. rounding error=sum(|round(p)-p|.
 - if all round up ->max, if all round down we get min.
 - greedy approach: we need use target-min to ceil. which one to choose? the one closet to the ceil. sort according to round to ceil error.
-- ceil (note the integer cannot count into ceil for example 8.0) ->>
+- ceil (note the integer cannot count into ceil for example 8.0)
+proof: we need use m=(target-min) ceil so the error would be mCeil+(n-m)Floor=m(ceil-Floor)+nFloor nFloor is constant and we can ignore, so min m(ceil-Floor) ie we need take the smallest ceil-floor. this is very similar to Amazon OA five star.
+->>

 <<-1111	Maximum Nesting Depth of Two Valid Parentheses Strings    		72.3%	Medium